chaossocial/meta/rules.md

 - No right or alt-right bullshit, Nazi content, conspiracy narratives.
 - No automated accounts (unless approved by the moderators).
 This includes bots, crossposters, feedposters etc.
-- When posting to the local timeline, provide Content Warnings for violence, sexually explicit content, death/disease, and politics (those are the larger categories, a CW might be something like "uspol, elections").
+- When posting to the local timeline, provide Content Warnings for violence, sexually explicit content, death/disease, and politics, particularly when negative or controversial (those are the larger categories, a CW might be something like "uspol, elections").
 - When posting to the local timeline, provide image descriptions.

 *Clarification:* You post to the local timeline when you give your post "public" visibility.
 If you don't want to follow